 As more women and men step forward to share their stories, how can reporters find responsible ways to report on sexual harassment, assault and misconduct?
 What are the best ways to verify claims and ensure that stories are fair?
 How can reporters contextualize sexual harassment in numerical ways when data is scarce or hidden behind NDA agreements and cabinets of HR departments?

 From creating one's own datasets to triangulating people’s accounts, panelists will discuss approaches to uncover, enumerate and recount stories of sexual harassment and assault.

 Ellen Gabler is an investigative reporter at The New York Times.
 Before joining the Times, she worked at the Milwaukee Journal Sentinel as a reporter and deputy investigations editor.
 A native of Eau Claire, Wis.
-Gabler has a bachelor of business administration from Emory University and a master’s degree from the Columbia University Graduate School of Journalism.
+Gabler is a graduate of Emory University and the Columbia University Graduate School of Journalism.
 She is a former IRE board member. @egabler

 Jason Hancock is the lead political reporter for The Kansas City Star, where covers government, politics and policy in both Missouri and Kansas. @J_Hancock

 Lam Thuy Vo is a senior reporter at BuzzFeed News where she tells data-driven stories about the intersection of technology and society.
 Previously, she's reported for and led digital initiatives at The Wall Street Journal, Al Jazeera America and Planet Money.
 She has worked as an educator for a decade, developing newsroom-wide trainings, workshops and semester-long courses.
 She’s currently writing a Python textbook on social media data for No Starch Press. @lamthuyvo